Vue component

 Default: null

 Emitted when the number validation error changes.
-The handler receives an integer that matches the intlTelInput.utils.validationError enum, or null if the number is valid.
-See Deriving a user-facing error message for how to turn the error code into a message.
+The handler receives a ValidationError string, or null if the number is valid.
+See Show a user-facing error message for how to turn the error code into a message.
 Requires the utils script to be loaded (see above).

 Type: (number: string) => void